-Garage door insulation is one of the easiest DIY project; and it will cost you roughly $200 if you are insulating a two 9-foot-wide doors.
+Garage door insulation is one of the easiest DIY projects, and it will cost you roughly $200 if you are insulating two 9-foot-wide doors.

 Studies done by many garage door manufacturers confirm that an energy-efficient R-18 insulated garage door can effectively keep your garage about 12 degrees warmer during the winter months and about 25 degrees cooler in summer.
 This is a very efficient way of reducing energy loss along the insulated walls and ceiling.
 Of your garage.

 A new R-18 garage door costs about $1,400 (the installed price for a two-car garage), so it really doesn’t pay to replace yours based on energy savings alone.
 You can, however, consider adding insulation, doorstop weather stripping and a new bottom seal to your existing door to gain some savings and comfort.
 You can complete the entire job in about four hours for less than $200.
 Just buy the materials from any home center and gather up a utility knife, tape measure, straightedge, saw, dust mask, and a hammer and nails.

 There are a few insulations types that you can use on your garage door.
 Any insulation type you choose will increase the energy efficiency of your garage door.
 Here are the most popular types to apply to the back of garage doors: